LyonsLab/StarBLAST/index.rst

 StarBLAST-HPC is a solution to distribute large number of queries on a High Performance Computer.

-What is SequenceServer?
+What is Sequenceserver?
 -----------------------

-SequenceServer is an intuitive local web frontend for the BLAST bioinformatics tool that lets you rapidly set up a BLAST+ server for individual use or for sharing datasets with your colleagues and your community.
-Read about SequenceServer's user-centric design and sustainable software development philosophy `here <https://doi.org/10.1093/molbev/msz185>`_.
+Sequenceserver is an intuitive local web frontend for the BLAST bioinformatics tool that lets you rapidly set up a BLAST+ server for individual use or for sharing datasets with your colleagues and your community.
+Read about Sequenceserver's user-centric design and sustainable software development philosophy `here <https://doi.org/10.1093/molbev/msz185>`_.

 What is Work_Queue?
 -------------------